tomrhollis/VellumZero-Plugin/README.md

 - Close all terminal windows and start fresh

 **Problem:** Strange characters appear in game or in Discord, especially when there should be color codes in the message.<br/>
 **Solution:** Windows terminals often don't use the modern standard of character encoding by default.
-To fix this, copy vellumzero.bat from the package zip file and use that to start the server.
+To fix this, run your server with vellumzero.bat.
 It will switch the terminal to UTF-8 encoding and then run vellum as normal.
-(Or add `chcp 65001` to the top of your server script if you already have one)
+(Or if you already have a server script, add the line `chcp 65001` right before vellum.exe)

 **Problem:** It takes almost 5 minutes for my Discord channel's topic message to update.
 What gives?
 **Solution:** This is unavoidable.
-A Discord developer informed the authors of the Java DiscordSRV plugin that changing the topic any more frequently than every 5 minutes puts too much strain on their systems and would be a bannable breach of their terms of service.
-So... it's slow so you don't get banned for using this.
+A Discord developer informed the authors of the DiscordSRV plugin for Java that changing the topic any more often than every 5 minutes puts too much strain on their systems and would be a bannable offense.
+So... it's slow so you don't get rate limited (annoying) or banned (problematic).

 **Problem:** NullReferenceException crash on startup<br/>
-**Solution:** Something in configuration.json is probably not formatted properly.
+**Solution:** This could be a lot of things, but usually it means something in configuration.json is not formatted properly.
 Try backing it up, deleting it, and running vellum to generate a new configuration.json.
 Copy your settings back in, being careful to use the same format as the defaults.

 **Problem:** Program doesn't start, it says something about a missing DLL file<br/>
 **Solution:** This is a problem in the dotnet framework where it doesn't clean up its temporary files sometimes and it gets confused.
-Find the folder C:\Users\Your_username\AppData\Local\Temp\.net and delete the "vellum" folder inside of it.
+Running with vellumzero.bat should take care of this problem now.
+If it doesn't, that's a bug, please let me know.
+Otherwise, find the folder C:\Users\Your_username\AppData\Local\Temp\.net and delete the "vellum" folder inside of it.

 ## Sample Configuration
 ```